A general framework for Krylov ODE residuals with applications to randomized Krylov methods: Conclusions Outlook

 \section{Conclusions \& Outlook}

-We have introduced a very general framework that specifies conditions under which the Krylov ODE residual is easily and efficiently computable, which encompasses both polynomial and rational Krylov methods employing arbitrary inner products.
+We have introduced a general framework that specifies conditions under which the Krylov ODE residual is easily and efficiently computable, which encompasses both polynomial and rational Krylov methods employing arbitrary inner products.
 As a particularly important special case that is covered by our framework, we have discussed Krylov methods with randomized sketching in depth.
 In particular, our framework allows us to derive a reliable, rigorous stopping criterion for the sketched Arnoldi method in the context of solving ODEs, while so far, only heuristic stopping criteria have been available in the literature.
 Additionally, we have incorporated residual-time restarting into the sketched Arnoldi method, to make it more stable and efficient.
-Numerical experiments on large-scale real-world problems demonstrate both the reliability of the sketched residual as a stopping criterion for the sketched Arnoldi method as well as its competitiveness against several state-of-the-art methods.
+Numerical experiments on large-scale real-world problems demonstrate the use of the sketched residual as a stopping criterion for the sketched Arnoldi method as well as the competitiveness of sketched Arnoldi with several state-of-the-art methods.

 As a future research goal, it would be valuable to derive rigorous relations between the residuals of the sketched Arnoldi method and the standard (full) Arnoldi method.
 This would allow us to more directly characterize possible delays of convergence introduced by sketching.
 Another interesting area for future research is the extension of our methodology to \emph{fractional} differential equations, whose solutions can be expressed in terms of Mittag--Leffler functions~\cite{haubold2011mittag}.